notseekeru/notseekeru/README.md

 ## 📫 Let's Connect

-I'm looking for **internship / entry‑level** opportunities (remote or hybrid). or if you just talk in general about tech or even be my peer then you can message me!
-(I would be glad to) Let's move forward together!
+I'm looking for **internship / entry‑level** opportunities (remote or hybrid).
+or if you just talk in general about tech or even be my friend then you can approach me!
+(I would be glad to)

 - 📧 [stpmacabulos@gmail.com](mailto:stpmacabulos@gmail.com)
 - 🔗 [LinkedIn](https://linkedin.com/in/stephen-macabulos)